A Farmgirl's Kitchen

 Step 5: Place in a sterile jar or container and let cool completely.
 Keep in the refrigerator for up to 4 weeks.
 Or process in a water bath canner to make it shelf stable.

-homemade barbecue sauce in barbecue sauce glass bottles
+homemade barbecue sauce in barbecue sauce glass bottles.

 I multiplied the recipe twelve times and bottled it in barbecue sauce jars.
 Then added red seals which helps customers know it’s not been tampered with.
 You can certainly bottle BBQ sauce in half pint or pint Mason jars if you don’t have barbecue sauce bottles available like I do.
-Be sure and try my Maple Barbecue Chicken Kebabs, Barbecue Ribs, and a big ole glass of Peach Sweet Tea.
+Be sure and try my BBQ Chicken Kebabs, Barbecue Ribs, and a big ole glass of Peach Sweet Tea.

 PRO TIP: When bottling hot barbecue sauce into jars use a clean damp paper towel to wipe the rims of the bottle clean before placing on the lids.
 Should you get any barbecue sauce down the sides of the jars, WAIT for the bottle to cool completely BEFORE running under water or wiping the jar with a damp cloth!
 If you don’t, you may break the glass jar.
 For more information on canning visit Ball Canning.